backdrop-contrib/bueditor/README.txt

 E.posSelection():
 Returns the index values of selection start and selection end.
 Returns {start: X, end: Y} where X is the start index and Y is the end index.
-Note: No selection is also an empty selection where start=end=caret position.
+Note: No selection is also a selection where start=end=caret position.

 E.buttonsDisabled(state, bindex):
 Dynamically enable/disable buttons of the instance.